It doesn’t matter if you are a blogger, online marketer or even an employee at a company… it’s all about the hustle!

 7.)
 What advice would you have for someone who is just starting with their first blog?

 Blogging is a horrible business model.
-There are dozens of faster and easier ways to earn money (here are a few).
+There are dozens of faster and easier ways to earn money.
 If your primary aim is to make money from a blog, you’ll either need massive traffic or a really really well-defined niche you can sell products or services to or promote high-commission affiliate products.

 On top of that, it’s an incredibly crowded arena.
 If you don’t LOVE writing, I would strongly consider starting a podcast or YouTube show instead.
 There’s much less competition because those channels require greater effort, but I think they’re easier to stand out in.